MicrosoftEdge/dev.microsoftedge.com-vms/README.md

 * AzureStorage - Contains the Url and the Key of de Azure Storage Account to upload de output files.
 * Mac - Contains IP, SSH User & password, and a shared path.
 * Mail - SMTP configuration to send emails to the appropriate people
+* OsRenaming (optional) - Indicates the final names desired in the output JSON for the os versions.
+Let's say that periodically we execute the process for the Win10 and we want in the output JSON the specific build version "Win10 (x64) build 2345".
+This renamed version of the output JSON is the one sent by mail.
+If a rename is not desired simply remove this section.
 * VMS - Object struct to set the dev.microsoftedge.com Virtual Machines to be generated.
 The valid values for each level are as follows:

   * **First Level** - Windows, Mac